Better-HPC/slurm-env/README.md

-# Containerized Slurm Runtime Environment
+# Slurm Runtime Environment

+A containerized collection of Slurm services used for testing and development.